tacahiroy/ctrlp-funky/README.md

 INSTALL
 ----------
-If you use [Vundle](https://github.com/gmarik/vundle.git) it's very easy, you just run command `:BundleInstall tacahiroy/ctrlp-funky` inside vim.
+If you use [Vundle](https://github.com/gmarik/vundle.git) you can install this plugin using Vim command `:BundleInstall tacahiroy/ctrlp-funky`.
-And also put `Bundle 'tacahiroy/ctrlp-funky'` into `.vimrc`.
+Don't forget put a line `Bundle 'tacahiroy/ctrlp-funky'` into `.vimrc`.

 If you use [pathogen.vim](https://github.com/tpope/vim-pathogen), you just execute following: